ironspectretr/IronTrust-Habit-Tracker/README.md

 ## 📦 How to Install (Android)

-1. Download the latest `.apk` from the Releases section (or build it yourself using PWABuilder).
+1. Download the latest `.apk` from the Releases section (ComingSoon).
 2. Install it on your Android device.
 3. Start tracking your habits offline!